CLI Reference

 • Missing files in deploymentdeploy up excludes guava.toml, hidden files/dirs, __pycache__, and node_modules from the upload.
 Make sure your files aren't in an excluded path.

-• Dependencies not installing — The build system auto-detects dependencies from pyproject.toml, requirements.txt, uv.lock, or poetry.lock.
-Make sure one of these is present in your project root.
+• Dependencies not installing — The build system auto-detects dependencies from your manifest/lockfiles.
+For Python that's pyproject.toml, requirements.txt, uv.lock, poetry.lock, or requirements.in; for Node it's package.json, package-lock.json, pnpm-lock.yaml, or yarn.lock.
+Make sure one is present in your project root.
+For local Node runs, also run npm install so node_modules exists.

 Example